Mahamurahti/DesignPattern-Exercises/README.md

 Without violating encapsulation, capture and externalize an object's internal state allowing the object to be restored to this state later.

+`Note: It can be useful to implement Mementos as anonymous inner classes`

+`Note: Caretakers are the classes that hold Mementos`
 - Behavioural pattern
 - You can use Command and Memento together when implementing “undo”.
 In this case, commands are responsible for performing various operations over a target object, while mementos save the state of that object just before a